ritwik-deshpande/Ontology-Guided-Information-Extraction-Using-Markov-Logic-Network/Alchemy/README.md

 Open a terminal and navigate to alchemy-2/bin directory.

-Execute the following command for training :
+Open the terminal again.
+Execute the following command for training:

+		for i in {1..1153}
+		do
-      	./learnwts -g -i univRules.mln -o output.mln -t train.db
+			./learnwts -g -i output_$((i-1)).mln -o output_$i.mln -t train_$i.db
+		done

+This will generate 1153 output.mln files.
+The last ouput file i.e output_1153.mln denotes the final weights of the rules after training for 1153 sentences.

-Open the output.mln file generated.
+Open this output_1153.mln file generated.
 Add the following rules as hard constraints(INF wieght) at the end of the file  :

 EFtype(s,t1,Peop) ^ EFtype(s,t2,Peop) => RFtype(s,t1,t2,Kill).
 EFtype(s,t1,Loc) ^ EFtype(s,t2,Loc) => RFtype(s,t1,t2,Located_In).